GatoGraphQL/ExtensionStarter/README.md

 The benefits of using the multi-monorepo approach as a starter project are several.

-**Heads up!** All extensions from [gatographql.com/extensions](https://gatographql.com/extensions/) (that is 26 extensions and 4 bundles to date) are hosted on a repo created from `GatoGraphQL/ExtensionStarter`!
-So you get access to the same tools as the creators of these commercial extensions are themselves using.
+_All extensions from [gatographql.com/extensions](https://gatographql.com/extensions/) (that is 26 extensions and 4 bundles to date) are hosted on a repo created from `GatoGraphQL/ExtensionStarter`!
+So you get access to the same tools as the creators of these commercial extensions are themselves using._

 ### Automation